mccanney/terraform-aws-route53-o365/examples/existing-zone/README.md

-# Using the module with an existing Route53 zone
+# Usage with an existing Route53 hosted zone

 If you already have a Route53 hosted zone for the domain, the `aws_route53_zone` data source should be used to find the zone ID.